 The U.K. government is due to review the use of the term “honor”-based abuse, used to cover crimes such as forced marriage, female genital mutilation, and other physical and emotional abuse as a result of a perceived attack on a family or community’s honor.

-Whilst there is nothing honorable about these kinds of crimes, the term has been useful to ensure these specific kinds of offenses, that are closely tied to family pressure and are often deeply hidden, are recognized and understood.
+Whilst there is nothing honorable about these kinds of crimes, the term has been useful to ensure these specific kinds of offenses, which are closely tied to family pressure and are often deeply hidden, are recognized and understood.

 The hidden nature of these crimes makes it difficult for victims to seek help.
-Scrapping the term “honor”-based abuse risks further misunderstandings of the specific dynamics of these crimes when instead, police, social workers and other relevant professionals need to be educated more on the nature of “honor”-abused abuse.
+Scrapping the term “honor”-based abuse risks further misunderstandings of the specific dynamics of these crimes when instead, police, social workers, and other relevant professionals need to be educated more on the nature of “honor”-abused abuse.

 Liz Thompson from domestic abuse charity, SafeLives, said: “The experiences of victims of honour-based abuse need to be fully understood within the context in which they take place, and without a specific focus, could be lost entirely.”